E. Coli Outbreaks Fast Facts

 The symptoms of STEC infections can include stomach cramps, diarrhea and vomiting.
 Some infections are mild, but others can be life-threatening.

 The CDC estimates that 265,000 STEC infections occur each year in the United States.
-E. coli O157:H7 causes over 36% of these infections.
+E. coli O157:H7 causes more than 36% of these infections.

 People of all ages can be infected, but young children and the elderly are more likely to develop severe symptoms.